jdereg/json-io/user-guide-writeOptions.md

 This option allows you set accessors (used when writing JSON) that access properties from source Java objects, where the method name does not follow a standard setter/getter property naming convention.
-For example, on `java.time.Instance,` to get the `second` field, the accessor method is `getEpochSecond().` Since this does not follow standard naming conventions, and Java 17+ versions will not allow access to private member variables reflectively, use this to point the JsonIo at a public method that will allow the field value to be read from (accessed.)
+For example, on `java.time.Instance,` to get the `second` field, the accessor method is `getEpochSecond().` Since this does not follow standard naming conventions, and Java 17+ versions will not allow access to private member variables reflectively outside your module, use this to point `json-io` at a public method that will allow the field value to be read from (accessed.)
 Note, this accessor for `Instant` has already been added in by default (the same is true for most JDK classes.)
 >#### `WriteOptionsBuilder` addNonStandardAccessor(`Class, String fieldName, String methodName`)
 >- [ ] Add another field and non-standard method to the Class's list of non-standard accessors.
 For the example above, use `addNonStandardMapping(Instant.class, "second", "getEpochSecond").`

 ### Field Filters
-These options permit adding/removing FieldFilters (your own derived implementation) to/from the field filter chain.
+These options permit adding/removing `FieldFilters` (your own derived implementation) to/from the field filter chain.
 Each filter in the field filter chain is presented the reflected field and can return true to exclude it.
 This works well when filtering a field by a characteristic of a field as opposed to its name.
-For example, you could exclude fields by field characteristics such as transient, final, volatile, etc.  See existing EnumFieldFilter or StaticFieldFilter.
+For example, you could exclude fields by field characteristics such as `transient,` `final,` `volatile,` `public,` `protected,` `private,` etc.  See existing `EnumFieldFilter` or `StaticFieldFilter.`
->#### `WriteOptionsBuilder` addFieldFilter(`FieldFilter filter`)
+>#### `WriteOptionsBuilder` addFieldFilter(`String filterName, FieldFilter filter`)
->- [ ] Add a field filter to the field filter chain.
+>- [ ] Add a named `FielFilter` to the field filter chain.
+>#### `WriteOptionsBuilder` removeFieldFilter(`String filterName`)
+>- [ ] Remove a named `FieldFilter` from the field filter chain.

 ### Method Filters
-These options permit adding/removing MethodFilters (your own derived implementation) to/from the method filter chain.
-Each filter in the method filter chain is presented the reflected method and can return true to exclude it.
+These options permit adding/removing `MethodFilters` to/from the method filter chain.
+Each filter in the method filter chain is presented the reflected method and can return true to exclude it from being used.
+In this case, direct field access techniques will be used instead.
+This may be desired if a getter() method has undesirable side effects when used.
 You can filter a method by any criteria you want from the passed in parameters, including method name, owning class, visibility, static/non-static, etc.
->#### `WriteOptionsBuilder` addAccessorFactory(`AccessorFactory accessorFactory`)
+>#### `WriteOptionsBuilder` addMethodFilter(`String filterName, MethodFilter filter`)
->- [ ] Add a method accessor pattern to the method accessor chain.
+>- [ ] Add a named `MethodFilter` filter to the method filter chain.
+Write a subclass of `MethodFilter` and add it to the `WriteOptionsBuilder` using this method, or use the `WriteOptionsBuilder.addPermanent*()` APIs to install it as default in all created `WriteOptions.`
+>#### `WriteOptionsBuilder` addNamedMethodFilter(`String filterName, Class name, String methodName`)
+>- [ ] Add a `NamedMethodFilter` filter to the method filter chain.
+You supply the Class name and the String name of the accessor (getter), and it will create a NamedMethodFilter for you, and add it to the method filter list.
+Any accessor method (getter) matching this, will not be used and instead direct field level access will be used to obtain the value from the field (reflection, etc.) when writing JSON.
+>#### `WriteOptionsBuilder` removeMethodFilter(`String filterName, MethodFilter filter`)
+>- [ ] Remove a named `MethodFilter` to the field filter chain.

 ### Method Accessor
 These options permit defining a pattern to choose method accessors ("getters").
-A "get" and "is" method accessor is supplied with json-io.
-You can create your own patterns and add them to the method accessor chain.
+A "get" and "is" method accessor is supplied with `json-io.`  You can create your own patterns and add them to the method accessor chain.
 Your accessors are consulted when locating field values from a class being written to JSON.
->#### `WriteOptionsBuilder` addFieldFilter(`FieldFilter filter`)
+>#### `WriteOptionsBuilder` addAccessorFactory(`AccessorFactory accessorFactory`)
->- [ ] Add a field filter to the field filter chain.
+>- [ ] Add a method accessor pattern to the method accessor chain.

 ### java.util.Date and java.sql.Date format
 This feature allows you to control the format for `java.util.Date` and `java.sql.Date` fields.
 The default output format